binast/binjs-ref/spec/context.md

 ## Code Table Set Encoding

-BinAST v2 can model hundreds of contexts.
+The format can model hundreds of contexts.
 Most files use far fewer contexts than this.
 To keep the file compact, the code table set only encodes tables used by the file.
 It does this by doing a depth-first walk through the fields of the IDL, starting with the fields of the Script interface.
 The walk is pruned in two ways: when it encounters array length contexts with code tables which only contain the symbol zero; when interface type tags are not present in a set of allowable symbols.

 To decode models: